JOUR-242/course_resources/README.md

 </ul>
 Your professional conduct at P-in-Rs will be greatly appreciated.
 When you attend a P-in-R, you are representing yourself, the Department of Journalism and Ball State University.
 You are expected to attend one P-in-R for credit in the class.
 Failure to attend one P-in-R will result in a 5% reduction of your final grade.
+Attendance will be taken electronically so you must bring your BSU ID card.
+Attendance will be recorded at the door prior to the event and during the first few minutes of the presentation.
+Event attendance lists are shared with Journalism instructors.
+Late arrival or early departure can mean your deletion from the attendance list.

 ### Use of technology in the classroom
 If you need to use a recording device or laptop computer during class because of special needs, please make arrangements with the instructor.
 These devices can be disruptive to students around you and cannot be used during class without permission.
 It’s also electronics.
 Recording lectures without permission without the permission of the instructor is prohibited.
 It important for you to learn to take notes and participate in discussions.
 Should you not comply with this policy, you may be asked to leave class.
 Cell phones also should be disabled during class and stored away.